As a Small Business Owner, you have a never-ending list of tasks so you need to be able to leverage everything you do.

 You could just say, ‘get my ezine’ without even saying what it was about and people would jump at the chance.

 Then things changed.
-People no longer wanted a nameless ezine or generic updates.
-So the strategy became to offer your ezine along with a Valuable Free Giveaway.
-It was all about ‘get my ezine and this cool freebie that comes with it.’
+People no longer wanted a nameless newsletter or generic updates.
+So the strategy became to offer your newsletter along with a Valuable Free Giveaway.
+It was all about ‘get my newsletter and this cool freebie that comes with it.’

 After that, things changed again.
-The ezine became even less attractive, so it was common to offer the Valuable Free Giveaway as the main offer and to make the fact that it comes along with you ezine the secondary benefit.
-The message was: get my free thing that also comes with my ezine.
+The newsletter became even less attractive, so it was common to offer the Valuable Free Giveaway as the main offer and to make the fact that it comes along with your newsletter the secondary benefit.
+The message was: get my free thing that also comes with my newsletter.

-And now the GDPR enters the picture, which changes things again.
+And then GDPR entered the picture, which changed things again.

 My mother is a lawyer, I am not.
 You need to get your own legal advice regarding GDPR to understand how it applies to your unique situation.

-The GDPR (General Data Protection Regulation) is a regulation in EU law on data protection and privacy for all individuals within the European Union went into effect on May 25th, 2018.
+The GDPR (General Data Protection Regulation) is a regulation in EU law on data protection and privacy for all individuals within the European Union that went into effect on May 25th, 2018.

-My interpretation of what GDPR means for your Valuable Free Giveaway and ezine is this.
-In all of your email sign up forms, the email list must be the main offer and you need to be very specific about anything people will get in addition to your ezine if they sign up.
+My interpretation of what GDPR means for your Valuable Free Giveaway and newsletter is this.
+In all of your email sign-up forms, the email list must be the main offer and you need to be very specific about anything people will get in addition to your ezine if they sign up.

 Another option is to separate your email sign-up from your valuable free giveaway sign-up.

 Please note, the GDPR is about much more than only your email list.
 I urge you to educate yourself on all aspects that it covers regarding your business and make sure you are in full compliance before the deadline.

 And here are some valuable resources to help you get started.
 This one is via US Based Amy Porterfield that will help you increase your understanding of what it means for you.